 Why do people stay on an old UC version even to the point of being unsupported by Cisco?
 Simply put, there is a lot of risk to an organization when it comes to going through the upgrade.
 Some of the most business sensitive processes rely on a fully functioning collaboration system and every minute it is down can cost millions of dollars or even worse, lives.
 After all, dialing 911 (112 in Europe in case you are from Croatia like me) does require a working phone.

-Benefits to upgrading
+Benefits of upgrading

 Given all of the risk, there are still a lot of benefits of moving to the latest version.
 In the last few years, there has been a lot of new productivity features added that are important to the bottom line and to the next generation of employees entering the workforce.
-One example is Cisco Webex teams and hybrid services enabling new ways of team collaboration for which you need the latest version of UC code running on your on-prem systems.
+One example is Cisco Webex Teams and hybrid services enabling new ways of team collaboration for which you need the latest version of UC code running on your on-prem systems.

 Inevitably customers decide to proceed with an upgrade on their own and most of the time things do not go well.
 Results vary, but for the most part they run into longer downtimes than expected, multiple outages during the work days that follow and potential repeats of the scenario again during subsequent attempts.
 In 15 plus years of working in collab, I’ve seen many of these stories unfold before we got asked to help.